Steel material properties

 Yield strength

-Yield strength is the most common property that the designer will need as it is the basis used for most of the rules given in design codes .
-In European Standards for structural carbon steels (including weathering steel ), the primary designation relates to the yield strength, e.g. S355 steel is a structural steel with a specified minimum yield strength of 355 N/mm².
+Yield strength is a crucial property for designers, forming the basis for most design code rules.
+In European Standards for structural carbon steels (including weathering steel), designation primarily reflects yield strength; for example, S355 steel has a minimum yield strength of 355 N/mm².

 top]